jake100/count-characters/README.md

 count-characters
 ================
-2 versions of a letter counting algorithm.
-I used the profiling module cProfile to optimize the 2nd version.
+letter counting program, an optimize version, and a word counting program.